joseeden/joeden/docs/002-IT-Foundations/050-Web-Fundamentals.md

 Server software plays a critical role in handling and responding to client requests.
 This software is designed to manage web traffic, process requests, and deliver content efficiently.

 Examples of Server Software:

-  - **Apache HTTP Server:** One of the most popular web server software, known for its flexibility and wide usage.
+  - **Apache HTTP Server:**
+    - One of the most popular web server software.
+    - Known for its flexibility and wide usage.

+  - **Nginx:**
-  - **Nginx:** Known for its high performance and ability to handle a large number of simultaneous connections.
+    - High performance, can handle a large number of simultaneous connections.

-  - **Microsoft IIS (Internet Information Services):** A web server software for Windows Server, offering a robust platform for hosting web applications.
+  - **Microsoft IIS (Internet Information Services):**
+    - A web server software for Windows Server.
+    - Offers a robust platform for hosting web applications.

 Servers run this software to handle HTTP requests from clients, ensuring that web pages and resources are delivered promptly and reliably.

 ### Handling Demand